OpenLocalizationTest/recomposed-history-mdonly/articles/active-directory-dotnet-integrate-multitent-cloud-applications.md

 **TenantId**: The unique GUID for the Windows Azure AD tenant that has authorized your application.
 This parameter will only be specified if the customer has authorized your application.

-**Consent**: The value will be set to “Granted" if the application has been authorized, or “Denied" if the request has been rejected.
+**Consent**: The value will be set to "Granted" if the application has been authorized, or "Denied" if the request has been rejected.

 The following is an example valid response to the consent request that indicates the application has been authorized:
 *https://app.litware.com/redirect.aspx&TenantId=7F3CE253-66DB-4AEF-980A-D8312D76FDC2&Consent=Granted*